nicolasenriquez/Data_Science_Portafolio/data_science_specialization/Course 5 - Social Networks/README.md

 # Fifth Course - Applied Social Network in Python

 Introduction to network analysis through using NetworkX library.
-By the end of the course the folloing skill sets are reviewed: understand and performe network analysis, analyse and test the connectivity of a network and it's robustness, learn several ways of measuring the centrality of a node in a network, and network evolution over time and cover models of network generation and the link prediction problem.
+By the end of the course the folloing skill sets are reviewed: understand and performe network analysis, analyze and test the connectivity of a network and it's robustness, learn several ways of measuring the centrality of a node in a network, and network evolution over time and cover models of network generation and the link prediction problem.

 *Link*: https://www.coursera.org/learn/python-social-network-analysis?specialization=data-science-python